ocrmypdf/OCRmyPDF/docs/introduction.rst

 OCRmyPDF is limited by the Tesseract OCR engine.
 As such it experiences these limitations, as do any other programs that rely on Tesseract:

--  The OCR is not as accurate as commercial solutions such as Abbyy.
+-  The OCR is not as accurate as commercial OCR solutions.
 -  It is not capable of recognizing handwriting.
 -  It may find gibberish and report this as OCR output.
 -  If a document contains languages outside of those given in the